Cappahccino/SB-MCP/README.md

 ## Auto Port Selection

-The server now includes automatic port selection!
+The server includes automatic port selection!
 If the configured port (default 3000) is already in use, the server will automatically find the next available port.
 This eliminates the "EADDRINUSE: address already in use" error that happens when multiple instances of the server try to use the same port.

 For example, if port 3000 is already in use, the server will try ports 3001, 3002, etc., until it finds an available one.